Jatin-Singhal-1957/kernel__/README.md

 - **File**: `kernel.c`
   The main kernel code that initializes VGA text mode, handles memory management, and sets up paging.
+- **`kernel.asm`**: A 32-bit assembly file that sets up the protected mode and jumps to the `kernel_main` function.
+It also initializes the data segment and stack, enables the A20 line, and prepares the system for running the kernel.

 ### Header Files